neutrinoceros/deep_chainmap/README.md

 recurive lookups in arbitrarily deeply nested mappings.
 Let's illustrate this with a simple example.
-We will simulate 3 layers of mapping, and pretend they were obtained from different sources (a default configuration, a configuration file and the command line).
+We will simulate 3 layers of mapping, and pretend they were obtained from different sources (a default configuration, a configuration file and parameters configured at runtime).

 ```python
 from deep_chainmap import DeepChainMap